Somewhere between the ages of 18 and 21, most of our adolescent patients will leave Seattle Children’s and begin seeing providers who care for adults.

 How will my young adult find and choose their new providers?

 It is important they choose a primary care doctor and specialty providers they trust and feel comfortable with.
 Ask your pediatric providers if they have recommendations or will make referrals.

 How will medical records and information be transferred to a new provider?

-You and your young adult can work with their Seattle Children’s care team to prepare a medical summary and plan of care to be shared with new providers.
+You and your adolescent can work with their Seattle Children’s care team to prepare a medical summary and plan of care to be shared with new providers.
 Also think about information that might be important to emergency care teams.
 Work with your care team to determine which records need to be transferred to the new providers.